charliecao77/assignment_cloudformation/README.md

   - then, click button Create. and waiting for CloudFormation Complete the deployment on AWS.

  # Verify Guide
+ the syslog files will be automatically upload to the S3 bucket under the prefix EC2 instance ID
  ## Steps
  - Login the AWS console
  - open the bucket which was created in above deployment in S3